Yugenero/Yugenero/README.md

 ---

-What I'm currently working on: An AI-powered life counselor
+I'm currently building Zenith: helping people navigate the impending identity and career uncertainty that AI is creating.
+Think strategic life planning for an unpredictable future.

 What I'm currently learning: Kubernetes, Docker, AI/ML Mathematics/Technologies